Administer security policy settings

 Use gpresult.exe to find out what policies are applied to a device and in what order.

 For domain accounts, there can be only one account policy that includes password policies, account lockout policies, and Kerberos policies.

 Security settings may still persist even if a setting is no longer defined in the policy that originally applied it.

 Persistence in security settings occurs when:

-The setting has not been previously defined for the computer.
+- The setting hasn't been previously defined for the device.

-All settings applied through local policy or a Group Policy Object are stored in a local database on your computer.
-Whenever a security setting is modified, the computer saves the security setting value to the local database, which retains a history of all the settings that have been applied to the computer.
+All settings applied through local policy or a Group Policy Object are stored in a local database on your device.
+Whenever a security setting is modified, the computer saves the security setting value to the local database, which retains a history of all the settings that have been applied to the device.
 If a policy first defines a security setting and then no longer defines that setting, then the setting takes on the previous value in the database.
-If a previous value does not exist in the database, then the setting does not revert to anything and remains defined as is.
+If a previous value doesn't exist in the database, then the setting doesn't revert to anything and remains defined as is.
 This behavior is sometimes called "tattooing."

 Registry and file settings will maintain the values applied through policy until that setting is set to other values.

 You can also decide what users or groups will or won't have a Group Policy Object applied to them regardless of what computer they've signed into by denying them either the Apply Group Policy or Read permission on that Group Policy Object.
 Both of these permissions are needed to apply Group Policy.